Stop the

 TRUMP SIGNS EXECUTIVE ORDER 14215

-EO declares no executive branch employee may advance a legal position that contradicts the President's view of the law, without explicit authorization.
-Analysts later cite this EO as evidence that Trump v.
-IRS would have been thrown out of court (if Trump & Blanche did not dismiss and settle it first).
+EO declares that no executive branch employee may advance a legal position that contradicts the president's view of the law, without explicit authorization.
+Critics later cite this EO as evidence that Trump v.
+IRS would have been thrown out of court (if the president did not dismiss it first).

 EO 14215